eyalroz/ssb-tools/README.md

 This repository is inspired by similar efforts of mine for [TPC-H](https://github.com/eyalroz/tpch-tools) and for the [USDT-Ontime](https://github.com/eyalroz/tpch-tools) data set and sort-of-a benchmark.

-Only MonetDB is supported as a DBMS for now, and there are no plans to change this - but you're welcome to ask, to submit a pull request or to open an issue.
+Only MonetDB is supported as a DBMS right now, and I have no immediate plans to add support for another DBMS - but you're welcome to open an issue and ask for one, or better yet - submit a pull request.
+It's just some bash scripting after all.

 ## <a name="about-ssb">About the Star Schema Benchmark</a>